benhoyt/benhoyt.github.com/writings/count-words.md

 Forth    |   4.37 |
 Shell    |  16.85 |

-As I noted above, the optimized C++ version isn't really very optimized -- look at the C version instead.
+Notes (\*): the optimized C++ version isn't really very optimized -- look at the C version instead.
 Also, the optimized AWK version is run using `mawk`.

 What can we learn from all this?
 Here are a few thoughts:

-* It's the simple, idiomatic versions that are the most telling.
-These are the versions programmers are actually likely to write in real life.
+* I think it's the simple, idiomatic versions that are the most telling.
+This is the code programmers are likely to write in real life.
-* You almost certainly shouldn't write the optimized C version, unless you're writing a GNU `wordfreq` tool or something.
+* You almost certainly shouldn't write the optimized C version, unless you're writing a new GNU `wordfreq` tool or something.
+It's just too easy to get wrong.
+If you want a fast version in a safe language, I'd recommend Go or Rust.
-* If you just need a quick solution (likely), Python and AWK are amazing for this kind of work.
+* If you just need a quick solution (which is likely), Python and AWK are amazing for this kind of text processing.
-* C++ templates produce such horrible error messages and names in the profiler, making them almost unreadable.
+* C++ templates produce such horrible error messages and function names in the profiler, making them almost unreadable.
-* I still think this interview question is a good one for a coding question.
-Obviously
+* I still think this interview question is a good one for a coding question, though obviously I wouldn't expect a candidate to write one of the optimized solutions on the whiteboard.
-* We usually think of I/O as expensive, but I/O isn't the bottleneck.
-In the case of benchmarks, the file is probably cached, but still, hard drive read speeds are incredibly fast these days.
+* We usually think of I/O as expensive, but I/O isn't the bottleneck here.
+In the case of benchmarks, the file is probably cached, but even if not, hard drive read speeds are incredibly fast these days.
 The tokenization and hash table operations are the bottleneck.

 This was definitely a fun exercise!
-I learned a good amount about optimization, using Valgrind, TODO
+I learned a good amount about optimization hot-spots, using the Valgrind profiler, and I wrote some Forth code for the first time in years.

-Let me know your thoughts: TODO
+Let me know your thoughts or feedback, or send ideas for improvements.
+You're welcome to contribute to [benhoyt/countwords](github.com/benhoyt/countwords) -- I'd especially welcome pull requests to add C#, Java, JavaScript, Ruby, or Rust.